-Extremists among the Zealots turned to terrorism and assassination and became known as Sicarii \ se-ca' ri-ī \.
+Extremists among the Zealots turned to terrorism and assassination and became known as Sicarioi \ se-ca'ri-oī: "daggermen"\.
 They frequented public places with hidden daggers to strike down persons friendly to Rome.
-In the first revolt against Rome (AD 66-70) the Zealots played a leading role, and at Masada in 73 they committed suicide rather than surrender the fortress.
+In the first revolt against Rome AD 66-70) the Zealots played a leading role, and at Masada in 73 they committed suicide rather than surrender the fortress.1

-An historical account of the Roman campaign against Jerusalem is provided by:
+17. An historical account of the Roman campaign against Jerusalem is covered in this excerpt: